 Do I need a lawyer for a DUI in Myrtle Beach?

 When you hire a lawyer in Myrtle Beach, ensure that they are experienced in the field of DUI and DUAC.
 Their experience of the system will have a great impact on your conviction and sentence.
-The lawyer will have your best interest at heart and will fight to ensure that you get the best possible outcome for your case.
+Our lawyers at David Aylor Law Offices will have your best interest at heart and will fight to ensure that you get the best possible outcome for your case.
 Even if it is a misdemeanor offense, having the professional help of a lawyer will be beneficial.